lupingsu236/GDipSA-Android-Java-Project/README.md

 5. Game Pause and Restart
 6. LeaderBoard (3 fastest timings for each difficulty level)

-## My contributions to the Project
+## My Contributions to the Project
 My main contributions include:
 1. Layout for the pictures retrieval activity
 2. Background music